 Her Funeral services will be held Thursday at 2:00pm at Trinity United Methodist Church with Rev. Stephen Smith and Rev. Anne Sims-Walker officiating.
 The family will receive friends Wednesday evening from 6:00pm until 8:00pm at Jones Funeral Home, Jacksonville.

-To send flowers to Rev. Alice Virginia Jones Quarles' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Alice Virginia Jones Quarles, please visit our floral store.